lessonly/accessly/README.md

 ```

 We differentiate permissions by a `namespace` which by default is the name of your policy class.
 However,
-It may be necessary to override the default behavior represented in the above example.
+it may be necessary to override the default behavior represented in the above example.

 Accessly can return a relation of ids on an object for a given actor's permission grants.  `Accessly::Policy::Base` requires
 that you implement `self.model_scope` with an `ActiveRecord` scope so the `list` api can return an `ActiveRecord::Relation`